Uptrace Configuration Reference

 query_limit: 500000

-# Maximum memory per query (bytes)
+# Maximum memory usage per query (in bytes)

-# Prevents out-of-memory errors
+# Prevents OOM errors from complex queries

 max_memory_usage_bytes: 500000000 # 500MB